markmap-universe/homepage/src/content/docs/hexo-markmap.md

 {% endmarkmap %}
 ```

+## Options

-## Frontmatter Options
+### Frontmatter Options

-The frontmatter integrates style and jsonOptions.
+Just like you use Frontmatter in your Markdown files in Hexo, you can use Frontmatter in the `markmap` tag to customize your mindmap!

 ```yaml
 id: markmap-example
 style: |